Day 1. Arrival in Ulaanbaatar

 Day 12.
 Zhangye ✈ Beijing

 This morning we drive to the small airport by Zhangye.
 From here we take a flight to either Xian or Lanzhou, where we will connect on to the evening flight to Beijing.
-Arrive in Beijing airport, and transfer to hotel by the airport (using the hotel shuttle services), where we spend our last night of the trip.
+Arrive in Beijing airport, and transfer to our hotel by the airport (using the hotel shuttle services), where we spend our last night of the trip.

 Departure from Beijing